savwiley/idle-rpg/README.md

 It is unlikely any maps will be implemented.
 Different areas or levels will contain different themes (tundra, beach, etc).
 There will not be a set number of "rooms" in these areas.
 Once a player reaches a certain level or exp limit, they will have the option to advance.

+## Enemies & Battle

+Enemies will be unique in every "area" or level.
+They will have their own stats and battles will be decided via AI.

+Character actions will be similar to Final Fantasy XII's use of the [Gambit system](https://finalfantasy.fandom.com/wiki/Gambits).

+## Shop

+**Not a use of real money.** Gold will be the in-game currency.
+Increment of gold will depend on the current area/how quickly enemies are defeated.

+The shop will contain upgrades such as:

+- Equipment
+- Magic

+## Upgrades

+**Not a use of real money.** Upgrades will be "purchased" with the main increment (aka. exp points).
+This will be the central focus of the game.

+Upgrades will include:

+- More party slots
+- New abilities
+- The option to transition job classes
+- Advancement to new areas
+- Boss battles
+- Chance to acquire a Summon

 ## Stats

 - HP